0xmzn/OSC22-Linux-Workshop/session-1/README.md

 # Session 1

+# A Glimpse on Linux History & Introduction to Operating Systems
 ## What is an operating system?
 An operating system (OS) is system software that manages computer hardware, software resources, and provides common services for computer programs.